fnproject/tutorials/JavaFDKIntroduction/README.md

 milliseconds.
 By default, fn will start a new container (and therefore a new JVM) for each invocation.

-This may be what you want - as each function call will run in its own isolated container and process, but if you want lower latency you can configure the function to re-use the same JVM for multiple events, thus reducing latency.
+This may be what you want--as each function call will run in its own isolated container and process.
+But you can configure the function to re-use the same JVM for multiple events, thus reducing latency.
 This is called a 'Hot Function'.
 We can turn our function into a Hot Function by changing the format on the route: